heartListeners/heartListener/README.md

  (ii) detect whether your username, bio, profile photo, or chat messages contains malicious information

 2.4 Positioning function.
 In some areas under administration, we may collect your Global Positioning System (GPS) data and mobile device location information with your permission.
 If you don't want to share your exact location with us, you can turn off Ilocation-based services via settings on your mobile device.
-GPS location information is personal sensitive information.If you refuse to provide such information, you will not be able to use the above location-based services, but it will not affect your use of other functions of HeartListener.
+GPS location information is personal sensitive information.If you refuse to provide such information, you will not be able to use the above location-based services, but it will not affect your use of other functions of SleepZ.

 2.5 Customer service and after-sales service functions.
 When you contact our customer service staff or apply for after-sales service of our products and/or services, for the security of your account and system, we may require you to provide relevant personal information to match the personal information you previously provided, so as to verify your user identity.
 After successful verification, we may collect the information when you chat with us (account information, order information, and picture/video/text information and relevant information provided by you to prove relevant facts), your contact information, and records when you chat with us, including the online chat records and mobile phone recording, so as to solve the problem for you

 as soon as possible and improve our products and/or services.
 At the same time, we may contact you by phone,text message,ystem message and other relevant means to solve yourp problems arising in the process of using our products and services.

-2.6 To ensure that you can maintain instant messaging with the background server when using the services of HeartListener and that you can receive personalized content push in a timely manner, we will
+2.6 To ensure that you can maintain instant messaging with the background server when using the services of SleepZ and that you can receive personalized content push in a timely manner, we will

-i) obtain and invoke your boot broadcast permission to start thie mobile client software of HeartListener or its affiliates; ii) use a third-party messaging service to generate an ID for you to identify the uniqueness of your device
+i) obtain and invoke your boot broadcast permission to start thie mobile client software of SleepZ or its affiliates; ii) use a third-party messaging service to generate an ID for you to identify the uniqueness of your device

 2.7 Summary of device permission invocation

-During the process of providing services to you at HeartListener, we may invoke some of your device permissions.
+During the process of providing services to you at SleepZ, we may invoke some of your device permissions.
 You can choose to close some or all permissions in the device's settings.
 The display mode and closing mode of permissions may be different on different devices.
 For details about how to invoke device permissions, please refer to the Device Permission Invocation List.

 2.8 To fulfill our legal obligations and, where necessary, to protect the public interest or protect the vital interests of users and others, we may use your data to help us prevent and respond to abuse, fraud, illegal activities and other potentially harmful content.